Learning syntactic analysis in a fast and easy way

 Analysis

-This episode well supports the value of having a mind map of a text.
-In fact, it is not just about the mind map; A more central aspect is to have a structured visualization of content, which meets our premise that thinking requires visualization of structure; Thinking doesn't work well in "text mode," if it works at all.
+This episode strongly supports the value of having a mind map of a text.
+In fact, it is not just about the mind map itself; A more central aspect is having a structured visualization of the content, which meets our premise that thinking requires visualization of structure; Thinking doesn't work well in "text mode," if it works at all.

-But even a structure view may not work.
+Even a structured view may not work.
 This episode also showed that it is not enough for a learner to know what things mean; he must know what to do to get results from what he learns.
-Thus, the way the structure view is organized is also important.
+Thus, the way the structured view is organized is also important.

-You might agree that these guidelines—visualization of structure, proper organization—make a huge difference in how a teacher plans teaching; We apply them a lot in our training.
+You might agree that these guidelines – a visualization of structure and proper organization - make a huge difference in how a teacher plans teaching; We apply them a lot in our training.

 Offshoot